Frequently Asked Questions

 - I am not a U.S. resident, can I invest?

 - How much may I legally invest on FlashFunders?

-- Why is there a difference between Reg CF and Reg D investors?
+- What is the difference between Reg A+, Reg CF and Reg D investors?

 - What rights do investors get on FlashFunders?